DFE-Digital/access-your-teaching-qualifications/app/views/qualifications/static/accessibility.html.md

 <% content_for :page_title, 'Accessibility statement' %>

-# Accessibility statement for <%= t('service.name') %>
+# Accessibility statement

-This page only contains information about the <%= t('service.name') %>
+This statement applies to the <%= t('service.name') %> service.
-service, available at: <a href="<%= t('service.url') %>" class="govuk-link
-govuk-link--no-visited-state"><%= t('service.url') %> </a>

-## Using this service

 This service is run by the Department for Education.
-We want as many people as possible to be able to use this service.

-For example, that means you should be able to:
+We want as many people as possible to be able to use it.
+You should be able to:

 - change colours, contrast levels and fonts
 - zoom in up to 300% without the text spilling off the screen
-- get from the start of the service to the end using just a keyboard
+- navigate most of the service using just a keyboard
-- get from the start of the service to the end using speech recognition software
+- navigate most of the service using speech recognition software
-- listen to the service using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+- listen to most of the service using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

 We’ve also made the text in the service as simple as possible to understand.